opena11y/fae-util-node/README.md

 # fae-util-2
-Utility used by FAE technologies to spider and analyze web pages using OpenAjax evaluation library loaded in Google Chromium browser.
+Utility used by FAE technologies to spider and analyze web pages using OpenAjax evaluation library in Google Chromium browser.

 ## Overview